ilyalychagin/Voice_Anti-spoofing/README.md

 This project implements and trains a Countermeasure (CM) system to detect spoofing attacks (replays, synthetic speech, etc.) on the Logical Access (LA) partition of the ASVSpoof 2019 Dataset.
 The core architecture is a LightCNN (LCNN), implemented from scratch in PyTorch following the specifications from papers:

-- **[Light CNN for Deep Face Recognition with Varied Illumination Conditions](https://arxiv.org/abs/1904.05576)** by Speech Technology Center - used as the foundation for the LightCNN architecture implementation
+- **[STC Antispoofing Systems for the ASVspoof2019 Challenge](https://arxiv.org/abs/1904.05576)** by Speech Technology Center - used as the foundation for the LightCNN architecture implementation
-- **[ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild](https://arxiv.org/abs/2103.11326)** - used for the training recipe and data preparation scheme
+- **[A Comparative Study on Recent Neural Spoofing Countermeasures for Synthetic Speech Detection](https://arxiv.org/abs/2103.11326)** - used for the training recipe and data preparation scheme

 ## Getting Started